Y Not

-Y Not is the 16th studio album by Ringo Starr, released on 12 January 2010 on the UMe and Hip-O Records labels.
+Y Not is the sixteenth studio album by English singer-songwriter Ringo Starr, released on 12 January 2010 on the UMe and Hip-O Records labels. the album features several guest musicians, including Paul McCartney, who sang backing vocals on Walk With You, the lead single from the album.

 Music, lyrics and recording

 "Peace Dream" features former Beatle Paul McCartney on bass; another Beatle, John Lennon is referenced in the song.
 "The Other Side of Liverpool" is about Starr's pre-Beatles days in Liverpool.
 "Walk with You" features shared vocals with McCartney.
 Starr duets with Joss Stone on closing track "Who's Your Daddy".

 In addition to McCartney, the album includes collaborations with Joe Walsh, Van Dyke Parks, Ben Harper and Richard Marx.
 It was the first album of his career which Starr primarily produced (he had previously co-produced several albums).

 Release

 The first single from the album, "Walk with You", released 22 December 2009.

 In the US, the release of the album perpetuated the fact that The Beatles, either as a group, or as solo artists, have released or charted at least one song or album every calendar year since 1964.